 Assistants: aid the department in start-up and shut-down operations of the equipment, replenishing batteries, and placement of microphones

-The AV/VP Stations
+The AV Stations

 Audio: Sound Board